Dutch Giro555 relief activities in full swing

-In december 2017, six months after launching the Dutch Giro555-appeal ‘Help victims of famine’, more than 64% of the funds raised through this national appeal have been spent.
-The remaining 36% will be spent on emergency aid before the end of February 2018, within one year of the launch of the national appeal.
-Most of the funds were spent on aid in South Sudan, northeast Nigeria, Somalia and Yemen.
-Part of the funds have been used for aid in neighbouring countries.
+In december 2017, six months after launching the Dutch Giro555-appeal ‘Help victims of famine’, relief activities are in full swing.
+Most of the funds are being used for aid in South Sudan, northeast Nigeria, Somalia and Yemen, some funds are used for aid in neighbouring countries.
 On November 15, Giro555 published a report and video (both in Dutch) outlining the achievements of the first six months of the humanitarian response.
 In the report, Giro555 also highlights the challenges that relief organisations are facing.

 On March 6 2017, Giro555, an alliance of eleven Dutch relief organisations that campaign together when major disasters require a national appeal, launched the national campaign ‘Help victims of famine’.
 The campaign aimed to raise attention and funds for the victims of hunger-related crises in South Sudan, northeast Nigeria, Somalia and Yemen, and in the neighbouring countries Kenya, Niger, Ethiopia and Uganda.
 In total, 35 million euros were raised.
 So far, over 22 million euros have been spent.